Basic Javascript DOM manipulation concepts and commands

 Specifications when Javascript runs in a web browser?

-• BOM spec: additional objects provided by browser, non-DOM objects like the navigator or location objects
+- BOM spec: additional objects provided by browser, non-DOM objects like the

-• HTML spec: describes HTML language (tags) and BOM, various browser functions like setTimeout, alert, location
+objects - HTML spec: describes HTML language (tags) and BOM, various browser functions like

 The DOM tree represent?